khanhnq1611/HTB-University-CTF-2024-Binary-Badlands/Coding/WordWrangler/README.md

+In this exercise, we need to find the word with the most frequency.

+Use another dictionary to store the frequency of each word.

+Then, find the key with maximum value.

 ```python
 # Input the text as a single string
 input_text = input()  # Example: "The quick brown fox jumps over the lazy dog."